This is one in a series of articles about our trip to Denali National Park.

 A little later, someone spotted another bear, but this one kept his abundant bum toward us, and the only time we saw his face was when he raised his head to sniff the air.

-We rode the bus six times and were never shut out when it came to grizzlies.
+Dale and I rode the bus six times and were never shut out when it came to grizzlies.
 We saw at least one everyday, and sometimes more.
 We also saw a lot of bear rocks—rocks that looked enough like bears that people called out, “Stop!” only to find that it was just a round brown boulder.
 The bus drivers were always good natured about it: “Better safe than sorry!” they would say.

 It was September, and by this time of year the bears had been eating all summer, consuming an average of 20,000 calories a day.
 They were fat, with wide rumps and fleshy legs that wobbled with each ponderous step.